whimzyLive/ai-writer/examples/nextjs/fundamentals.md

 ## Introduction

-A framework for building enterprise applications with react.
+A framework for building enterprise applications with react

 ## Key Points